 - Release Title (mandatory): The name of your release.
 Your title should not contain extra information such as version (e.g. “Live” or “Remastered”) or artist information (e.g. “feat. xxx”).

 - RGB colour format

 - Should adhere to cover art guidelines found here.

-This section is where you will upload the audio files for your release.
+The Audio Files section is where you will upload the audio files for your release.
 Once you’ve added audio files, new tracks will be created.
 Your upload will start in the background when you leave this section.
 Please upload the highest quality audio file you have (we accept as high as 24 Bit / 96kHz).

 Fields & rules